 APPR is the term used to describe NY State's teacher and principal evaluation system.
-Below are 2012 - 13 APPR data for teachers and principals.
-Data has only been included for those districts and BOCES with an approved APPR plan for the 2012 - 13 school year.
+Below are 2012-13 Education Law §3012-c APPR data for teachers and principals.
+Data has only been included for those districts, BOCES, and charter schools with an approved APPR plan for the 2012-13 school year.
 Each classroom teacher and building principal must receive an overall rating of Highly Effective, Effective, Developing, or Ineffective (HEDI).
-This rating is based on a single composite effectiveness score (ranging from 0-100 points) that is calculated based on the scores received by the teacher or principal in each of the three subcomponents (State Growth or Other Comparable Measures, Locally-Selected Measures, and Other Measures of Educator Effectiveness) .1
+This rating is based on a single composite effectiveness score (ranging from 0-100 points) that is calculated based on the scores received by the teacher or principal in each of the three subcomponents (State Growth or Other Comparable Measures, Locally-Selected Measures, and Other Measures of Educator Effectiveness).

 You can also view:

 The data you requested are currently not available for this location.
 If you have questions please contact us.

 Pursuant to Education Law §3012-c(10), viewers of this site will not be able to find personally identifiable information for any teacher or principal, including an individual educator's evaluation ratings by name anywhere on this website.
 However, parents or legal guardians may contact their child's district or BOCES to obtain information about their child's teacher(s) or principal(s) composite effectiveness score and/or their final overall rating.